ASSOCIATION FOCUS 2022 ISSUE 2

 Membership growth and retention are important to most associations.
 If that is true for your association, do you have a magazine for your members?

 Associations grow when members and potential members think they are valuable.
 That’s more likely to occur when members believe they are part of an active community, with websites and magazines to keep them up to date on what’s happening.
-Although some associations have a very small staff and limited resources, making it difficult for association leaders to show its value to members, a good magazine can make the association’s value obvious.
+Although some associations have a very small staff and limited resources, sometimes making it difficult for association leaders to show its value to members, a good magazine can make the association’s value obvious.
 The magazine can:

 • List the association’s leaders and their contact information and give them a platform to communicate directly with members